exploratoria/exploratoria.github.io/talk.md

 Release Management: Suggestion: Anybody can put anything in the sandbox, but only Paul M can approve if content moves from sandbox to main exhibition areas.
 Putting it another way: reticent commiters can do as they please, but willy-nilly commiters must be vetted (Theo: we are looking at you).

+Release Management: should we use [semantic versioning]( http://semver.org/ )?

 Talk: every talk item should be preceded by a category and colon